PietroCookie/Starlyze/README.md

 ```
 - name_world.world : the name of the world you want to create

+For what follows, the programs should be run in the following order:
 ### **Server**

 To launch the server, you must run the following command: